Biz Markie: Legal issues

 In 1991, Biz Markie was sued for copyright infringement by Gilbert O'Sullivan.
 Judge Duffy ordered him to pay $250,000 in damages.

 In March 2022, Markie's widow, Tara Hall, sued Jennifer Izumi, his former business manager, for damages and control of Biz Markie Inc. over widespread alleged intellectual property violations, including claims the manager stole song royalties and sold unauthorized merchandise.

 Illness and death

 In April 2020, Markie was hospitalized due to severe complications from type 2 diabetes.
 In December 2020, it was reported that Markie was staying in a rehabilitation facility as a result of a stroke he had suffered after going into a diabetic coma.

 On July 1, 2021, rumors of his death circulated on Twitter.
 His representative told Rolling Stone, "The news of Biz Markie's death is not true, Biz is still under medical care, surrounded by professionals who are working hard to provide the best healthcare possible."
 Markie died at a Baltimore hospital 15 days later on July 16, at age 57.
 His wife, Tara Hall, held his hand as he took his last breath.
-He was buried at Pinelawn Memorial Park and Arboreum in Farmingdale, New York.
+He was buried at Pinelawn Memorial Park and Arboretum in Farmingdale, New York.